NayyabMalik/Breast-Cancer-Diagnosis-Classification/README.markdown

 # Breast Cancer Diagnosis Classification

 This repository contains a machine learning project to classify breast tumors as malignant (1) or benign (0) using the Breast Cancer Wisconsin (Diagnostic) Dataset.
 The project involves data preprocessing, model training, and evaluation with a confusion matrix heatmap and classification report.
-It is part of my coursework at the National University of Modern Languages, Islamabad, submitted on October 31, 2024, under the supervision of Mam Iqra Nasem.

 ## Project Overview